 Locals know the best way to beat the crowds is to spend the day at the American Museum of Natural History before they start the inflation.
 That way, you can walk right out to where all the magic will happen.

 KidTripster Tip: If you have little ones, leave the stroller behind.
 It’s crowded, making it tough to navigate.
 And with so many people and barricades in front of them, your kid won’t see much by sitting down.

 The Nutcracker ballet has become a true New York City holiday classic.
 And while you will find several different interpretations all around NYC, none is more famous than George Balanchine’s The Nutcracker at Lincoln Center.
 This magical production is truly a must-see at least once in your life.
 No one does it better than the New York City Ballet.
 You will be swept away by the grace and beauty of this timeless classic and the flawless dancers that bring it to life.
 The season opens the day after Thanksgiving.
 Know that this two-hour production is really not recommended for young children.
-Cost: $35-$250.
+Cost: Tickets start at $40.